quicwg/datagram/draft-pauly-quic-datagram.md

 datagrams within a single QUIC connection, as the Stream ID does for STREAM frames.
 Demultiplexing datagram data is the responsibility of the application.

+## Datagram Identifiers {#datagram-id}

+Since several applications relying on datagrams have the need to identify which application-level flow a given datagram is a part of, DATAGRAM frames carry a datagram identifier.
+Applications that do not have a need for the identifier can use the value zero on their DATAGRAM frames and use the DATAGRAM_ID bit to omit sending the identifier over the wire.

 ## Flow Control and Acknowledgements